 Our faith in Christ, the indwelling of His Spirit, and our daily dying to self ensures our quickening (copiously, abundant rich; life) at the last trump.

 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first:

 Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.

 Wherefore comfort one another with these words.
 1 Thessalonians 4:16-18

 Are you comforted, dear Christian?
 I am.

 Please consider leaving me a comment.
 I would love to get to know you.

-And would you consider signing up for my posts?
+Would you also consider signing up to receive my posts by email?
 That would be such an encouragement to me.
 Thanks!

-The post “On a Faraway Outpost” was first published on Desert Rain
+The post “Quick/Quicken: KJV Bible Word Study Series” was first published on Desert Rain.